cwhite911/trianglenc-crime/README.md

 # Kepler.gl Lab

-In this tutorial, you use Kepler.gl an open-source data visualization tool created by [Uber's data visualization team](http://vis.gl/) to visualize [crime data](https://data-ral.opendata.arcgis.com/datasets/raleigh-police-incidents-nibrs) in Raleigh, North Carolina using the city's [open data portal](https://data-ral.opendata.arcgis.com/).
+In this tutorial, you use Kepler.gl an open-source data visualization tool created by [Uber's data visualization team](http://vis.gl/) to visualize [crime data](https://data-ral.opendata.arcgis.com/datasets/raleigh-police-incidents-nibrs) in Raleigh, North Carolina from the city's [open data portal](https://data-ral.opendata.arcgis.com/).

+By completing the tutorial you will learn how to add data into Kepler.gl and customize it using various marks, channels, and filters.

 ![Final Product](https://raw.githubusercontent.com/cwhite911/trianglenc-crime/master/images/finalProduct.gif)